arunoda/lk_dmc_vis/README.md

-# Sri Lanka 🇱🇰 - Flood Map
+# #SriLanka 🇱🇰 - Flood Map

-This is a schematic diagram of river water levels across gauging statons in Sri Lanka.
+This is a schematic diagram of river water levels across gauging stations in Sri Lanka.

 Data from [@dmc_lk](https://www.dmc.gov.lk/index.php).

-Updated as and when the DMC has updates (usually every 3 hours)
+Updated whenever new information is released by the DMC, usually every 3 hours.

 ![images/map.png](images/map.png)